 Yesterday SAFM held a discussion around the issue of African dolls in the marketplace, and how toymakers have been very slow on the uptake when it came to targeting young African girls (and boys).
-It seems that it was only when local businesswomen started producing their own African-themed dolls that the big brands were finally prepared to take the risk of marketing to a different demographic.
+It seems that it was only when local businesswomen started producing their own African-themed dolls that the big brands took notice.

-Last year we wrote about Baby Thando, a doll with a built-in voice box that enables her to talk in the vernacular, and we’re pleased today to introduce another black African doll, Momppy Mpoppy!
-While Thando was a modern day equivalent of a black Baby Angel, Momppy Mpoppy can be compared to a doll along the lines of Barbie, with some serious fashion sense, and a serious afro to match!
-Momppy is also kitted out in some great African-themed outfits, which any young girl would be proud to be seen in!
+Last year we wrote about Baby Thando, a doll with a built-in voice box that enables her to talk in local African languages, and we’re pleased today to introduce another black African doll, Momppy Mpoppy!
+While Thando was a modern day equivalent of a black Baby Angel, Momppy Mpoppy can be compared to a doll along the lines of Barbie, with some serious fashion sense!
+Momppy is kitted out in some great African-themed outfits, which any young girl would be proud to be seen in!

 It may seem superficial, but in fact the toys that our children interact with play a major role in their psycho-social development.
 This rather heartbreaking video shows the importance of young African children having positive black role models, even in the seemingly insignificant form of a something like a black Barbie.
 The video may be American, but the message is definitely very significant in the context of South Africa.